SmokinCaterpillar/pypet/doc/source/tutorial.rst

 -------------------------

 A :class:`~pypet.trajectory.Trajectory` is the container for your parameters and results.
-It's basically instantiates a tree.
+It basically instantiates a tree.

-This tree hase four major branches: *config* (parameters), *parameters*, *derived_parameters* and *results*.
+This tree has four major branches: *config* (parameters), *parameters*, *derived_parameters* and *results*.

 Parameters stored under *config* do not specify the outcome of your simulations but